 Make Funeral Plans

 While it may be hard to plan your own funeral, nobody else will know how you want your life to be celebrated.
-You need to decide how you want to be remember and the type of funeral and memorial service you want.
+You need to decide how you want to be remembered and the type of funeral and memorial service you want.
 Do you want a quiet service at home with only your closest friends and family?
 Do you want to be buried or cremated?
 Or perhaps you want a service that is more of a party than a time for mourning.
 Whatever you want, plan it so that your family doesn’t have to guess how you would want to be celebrated.
 You can even set up an account at your bank called a payable-on-death account, which you can put money in to pay for your funeral expenses.

-As you age, you may become sick and get to the point where you cannot make your own decisions about your health, choice to live, and what happens when you die.
+As you age, you may become sick and get to the point where you cannot make your own decisions about your health, the choice to live, and what happens when you die.
 This is why it is important to share with a loved one what you want to happen.
 If you aren’t responsive do you want your family to pull the plug?
 Maybe you want to donate your body to science or donate your organs.
 Because the future is unpredictable and you never know if you will get sick, you should tell a family member what your wishes are.
 This can help make it easier for your family to make the difficult decisions for you, knowing exactly what you wanted.

 Keep Everything Safe and Current